As the saying goes, the only two sure things in life are taxes and….well, let’s just talk about property taxes in Montgomery County!

 Maryland Real Property Tax bills are due bi-annually – twice a year.
 You will receive a copy of your tax bill and it is your responsibility to make sure that your mortgage company has received it and it is scheduled for them to pay out of your mortgage escrow account, if it is established as such.
 If it is not included in your escrow, you are responsible for payment by the due date.

-Special Development Districts: There are several current and proposed development districts in Montgomery County, including Germantown and Clarksburg where the costs of infrastructure are paid back to the county, who has fronted the bonds.
+Special Development Districts: If you own real property in tax classes R061 (Kingsview Village Center) or R064 (West Germantown) additional taxes appear on your bill to cover the costs of infrastructure which are paid back to the county, who has fronted the bonds.
 This is intended to make sure that new construction has the roads and other services to support the increase in homes.

 Maryland is on a three (3) year assessment cycle.
 If you put your Montgomery County MD home up for sale, you are required to disclose your current property taxes and the estimated taxes a new owner would pay (which will in most cases be higher).
 You can find information for invidual properties below.

 Homestead Credit – To assist homeowners affected by a large assessment increase by capping the increase.
 It is not applicable the first year that the home was purchased

 County Supplemental Tax Credit – Eligibility is based on a homeowner’s household income compared to their property tax bill

 Homeowner’s Property Tax Credit – For those living on limited or fixed incomes, compared to the tax bill

 Senior Tax Credit – One of the property owners must be age 65 with the property being your principal residence